novlan1/tencent-cos-and-cdn-action/README.en-US.md

 - `cdn_type`: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
 Default is `cdn`
 - `cdn_prefix`: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - `cos_replace_file`: Whether to replace files with the same name.
 Default is `true`
-  - `true` Replace all (suitable for scenarios where a lot of files change each time)
+  - `true` Replace
-  - `false` Do not replace all (suitable for scenarios where a few files change each time and the file name contains hash)
+  - `false` Do not replace all
   - `size` Replace files with inconsistent sizes
-  - `crc64ecma` Replace changed files through crc64ecma comparison (suitable for scenarios with a large number of files)
+  - `crc64ecma` Replace changed files through crc64ecma comparison
   - `false` / `size` / `crc64ecma` can reduce write requests to some extent.
-- `cos_replace_rules`: Set different replacement rules for different files.
+- `cos_replace_rules`: Set different replacement rules for different files, see the following instructions for detailed settings
 - `cos_file_check_concurrent`: When `cos_replace_file` is not `true`, check whether the file needs to be uploaded concurrently.
 Default is CPU cores * 2
 - `cdn_wait_flush`: Whether to wait for CDN refresh to complete.
 Default is `false`
 - `eo_zone`: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.